 Want a wood finish with lots of charm and not too much prep work?
 Gel stain has you covered.

 When it’s time to finish a wood-based project, your options tend to seem at one end of the spectrum or the other: choosing between a traditional varnish or stain that leaves the character-building front and center and a more complete coverage from their paint color of choice.
-What many do-it-your-selfers—particular beginners—don’t realize is that a happy medium called gel stain exists, and it requires even less preparation.
+What many do-it-your-selfers—particularly beginners—don’t realize is that a happy medium called gel stain exists, and it requires even less preparation.
 Popular manufacturers of gel stain include Minwax (view on Amazon) and Old Masters (view on Amazon).

 Stocked alongside its classic counterparts at almost any hardware store, gel stain is rather similar in formula to most pigment-based traditional stains.
 A thickening agent added in the manufacturing process, however, gives it the easy application and concentration of color.
 The resulting finish achieves a compromise between a transparent stain and an opaque paint, which to some DIY enthusiasts means the best of both worlds without as much hassle.
 If you’re weighing your options for what to do with the bare-wood build or a recently stripped wooden table, consider this finish.
 We’ve laid out its biggest benefits and best uses as well as the drawbacks to help you decide.